not making sales as an online coach? here is what to do

 One of the pillars upon which I have been able to build my business is on predictability.
 Yes - I know that it’s impossible to have 100% certainty about how EVERYTHING is going to turn out, but I know what I have to do in order to bring people into my business and I know it’s something I can rely on every single month (this is what my clients want to learn from me the most too!).
 So, I get on a very personal level how NOT making sales can make you feel full of anxiety and wondering if this is what your business is going to look like moving ahead.

 That’s why I’m sharing with you 4 reasons why you aren’t making sales AND how to immediately fix them.
-I also created a FREE 5-part mini-course teaching you all of the secrets to building a successful business - trust me when I say, you DEFINITELY want to check it out as I uncover all the ways to help you increase your sales.
+I also created a FREE training teaching you all of the secrets to building a successful business - trust me when I say, you DEFINITELY want to check it out as I uncover all the ways to help you increase your sales.

 That being said, let’s look at the 4 reasons why it’s not happening.